 Librarians are big on advocacy.
 Big on helping their peers when they're not being heard in their communities or schools to build their "advocacy toolkit".
 Most librarian courses include at least one module in one course on advocacy.
 Some academic librarians have built their careers on advocacy.
 But I'd like to cry foul.
 This has … Continue reading Advocacy is not enough we need power

 It must be an age thing - but as I'm getting further into my 50's I'm becoming less tolerant of fancy sounding reasons and explanations that are actually just excuses for staving off change.
 This is the first of a series of posts on things that really annoy me as an international librarian, with a … Continue reading No excuses: Syndetics

 I've been asked to be on a panel at the AFCC to chat about "Books Teachers Wish Authors Would Write" from a teacher / librarian perspective.
 So I put the question out on one of my teacher-librarian networks (an international one) and these were the responses I received: World war 2 in Asia- novel for … Continue reading Books I wish would be published

 One of my favourite UOI (Units of inquiry) has started for my G3 students - in our library lesson last week I introduced the theme through reference to (a somewhat dated, but still very clear) video Now one thing you can be certain about with students is that their responses will not be predictable.
 So … Continue reading But I was born here!

-In my past "homeless" week I've had opportunity to offer PD to my fellow librarians & library staff and to some teachers, and also to go into classrooms for a longer period of time and help with research, and I've had time to find, curate and put resources onto our libguides, and I'm hot-desking in the coordinator’s office.
-Its’ been a very informative time.
-What … Continue reading If we build it will they come?
+In my past "homeless" week I've had opportunity to offer PD to my fellow librarians & library staff and to some teachers, and also to go into classrooms for a longer period of time and help with research, and I've had time to find, curate and put resources onto our libguides, and I'm hot-desking in … Continue reading If we build it will they come?